 GST is a form of indirect tax, very similar to how service tax or VAT are indirect taxes.
 It aims at unifying the Indian market and will act as a tax for the whole nation.
 GST shall be applied on the supply of all goods and services from the manufacturer to the consumer.
 It shall provide for the tax credit of all taxes paid at every stage, thus providing a system for taxing the value addition at each stage.
 The consumer at the last stage of obtaining any goods or services shall be liable to pay taxes charged by the dealer before him and will be able to obtain set off for all other taxes paid previously.

-GST is implemented with a moto of standardizing the tax structure in India, which clearly goes by its tagline “One Tax for One Country”
+GST is implemented with a motto of standardizing the tax structure in India, which clearly goes by its tagline “One Tax for One Country”

 Suggested Breakdown of GST

-IGST – Stands for Integrated GST, will be levied and administered by Centre on every inter-state supply of goods and services.
+IGST – Stands for Integrated GST.
+This will be levied and administered by the centre on every inter-state supply of goods and services.

-CGST – Stands for Central GST, will be levied by the Centre on intra-State supply of goods and/or services
+CGST – Stands for Central GST.
+This will be levied by the centre on intra-state supply of goods and/or services.

-SGST – Stands for State GST, will be levied by the States would be called the State GST
+SGST – Stands for State GST and will be levied by the states on goods and services.

 The benefits of GST shall accrue to the different set of consumers in different ways.
 Let us have a look at these advantages from the individual perspective.